 Is your dishwasher starting to look a little dirty?
 Is there an unpleasant smell emanating from it?
 Take a good look at the exterior, the interior, and if you can, carefully remove the bottom of the dishwasher.
 You may find that mold has taken hold.
 This is not only unpleasant but could be hazardous to your health.
 Household dishwashers are convenient but require constant maintenance.

-Mold loves moisture, which means that the perfect conditions for mold are created when there is no air circulation, lots of moisture inside an area, and a food source to eat – this could be small food particles left inside a dishwasher.
-This makes any dishwasher an ideal breeding ground for mold.
+Mold loves moisture, which means that the perfect conditions for mold are created when there is no air circulation, lots of moisture inside an area, and a food source to eat — this could be wet clothing you forgot in your washing machine or small food particles left inside a dishwasher.
 This blog will detail steps you can take to identify and remove small areas of mold in your dishwasher.

 How to Identify Mold Spores in Dishwasher